mariusmg/csharpcodingguidelines/readme.md

 Use the null coalescing and null traversal operator to deal with null objects / graph of objects with null properties.
 Also you can really decrease the number of NullReferenceExceptions in your code by using a C# implementation of Maybe monad (look it up on GitHub, you'll find plenty).
 The idea is to never return null from your own methods but always return a instance of the Maybe type.

+#### Use the force, Luke.
+Also tuples
+C# 7 has , finally, nice support for tuples.
+Use "named tuples" are return types when you need to return numtiple values from a method.

+    (bool isHuman, ComplexType ctype) result = MethodWhichReturnsTwoValues();

 #### Code comments

 Comment code JUST when it needs comments.
 I see no value of littering the code with useless, obvious comments (green noise).
 Comments should be concise, to the point and most importantly they should explain the WHY is something done in a certain way.

+#### Use expression bodied members

+    public MyUberType SuperProperty
+    {
+        get
+        {
+            return mySuperPropertyField;
+        }
+    }

+    can be shorten to

+    public MyUberType SuperProperty => return mySuperPropertyField;

 #### Formatting

 ##### Tabs.
 Always tabs

 I use tabs for indentation because tabs are configurable while spaces aren't.
 The tab + indent size i use is 3 because it strikes a nice balance between usability and compactness.
 In Visual Studio open Tools/Options/Text Editor/C# to configure the indentation.
+Also is important not to mix tabs and spaces inside of the same file.
+If you started using one , please stick with it.

 ##### Line length